 When establishing a company, you should prepare for a long process that requires both time and effort.
 Those who’ve done it before might have a new business up and running in a few days, but if you have no experience in this field, you might run into some bureaucratic obstacles.
 The company’s address of registration is one of them.
 A one-time payment will buy you this service from an accounting firm, but if you decide to register your company’s address yourself, learn about the process in advance.

 Where Can Your Company Be Registered At?

 If you’ve decided to establish an enterprise through the internet, notarized documents, or ones verified via a company stamp are considered void.
-Property owner’s permission has to be verified by an electronic signature.
-In such case, you also cannot register your company within property pawned by a bank.
+The property owner’s permission has to be verified by an electronic signature.
+In such a case, you also cannot register your company within property pawned by a bank.

 Changing the Address of Registration

 If your company’s address is not included in its articles of association, changing it won’t be difficult.
 The Centre of Registers will need the aforementioned written permission from the property owner, as well as a protocol of the board meeting, in which the decision to change the address was made.
 If your company was founded before 2010, when the registration address had to be included in the articles of association, the process will be longer.
 You will need to modify the articles of association, which requires the approval of a full-scale board meeting.
 The new version of the articles of association has to be notarized and brought to the Centre of Registers.